dsccommunity/SqlServerDsc/tests/Integration/README.md

 ## SqlRS

-Configures _SQL Server Reporting Services 2016_ and _SQL Server Reporting_
+Configures _SQL Server Reporting Services 2016_,  _SQL Server Reporting_
+_Services 2017_ and _SQL Server Reporting_
-_Services 2017_ in two different Azure Pipelines jobs with the configuration names `'Integration_SQL2016'` and `'Integration_SQL2017'`.
+_Services 2019_ in three different Azure Pipelines jobs with the configuration names `'Integration_SQL2016'`, `'Integration_SQL2017'` and `'Integration_SQL2019'`.

 **Run order:** 3

 **Depends on:** SqlSetup, SqlRSSetup

-When running integration tests for SQL Server 2016 the integration tests will install the following instances and leave it on the AppVeyor build worker for other integration tests to use.
+When running integration tests for SQL Server 2016 the integration tests will install the following instances and leave it on the build server for other integration tests to use.
-When running integration tests for SQL Server 2017 the Reporting Services instance installed by the resource SqlRSSetup is started, and then stopped again after the integration tests has run.
+When running integration tests for SQL Server 2017 and 2019, the Reporting Services instance installed by the resource SqlRSSetup is started, and then stopped again after the integration tests has run.